Lzm03/CV_group-project/docs/report.md

 **Runtime backend switching.** Keys `1`, `2`, `3` cycle through the detector, hand tracker, and depth estimator backends respectively using `next_detector_backend()`, `next_hand_tracker_backend()`, and `next_depth_backend()`.
 A new backend instance is created in-place; the pipeline continues processing without interruption.

 **Speech recognition (STT).** The `SpeechInput` class records audio from the default microphone using `sounddevice` at 16 kHz for a configurable window (default 6 seconds).
-Transcription is performed by OpenAI Whisper; the system first attempts the CLI (`whisper` command), falling back to the Python API (`openai-whisper` package) if the CLI is unavailable.
+Transcription is performed by OpenAI Whisper [Radford et al., 2022]; the system first attempts the CLI (`whisper` command), falling back to the Python API (`openai-whisper` package) if the CLI is unavailable.
 Empty transcriptions are detected and reported as a user-friendly error rather than passed to NLU.

 **Natural language understanding (NLU).** The `SimpleNLU` class implements pattern-based intent recognition.
 Text is normalised (lowercased, whitespace collapsed, phone aliases unified: `cellphone` / `phone` → `cell phone`).
 Four intent categories are recognised by keyword prefix matching: